 Intervention Evaluation.
 We measured the intervention acceptability with the 7-item Program Feedback Scale (PFS; Schleider et al., 2020).
 The PFS includes items such as “I enjoyed the program.”
 Furthermore, we measured the motivation to apply the information included in the interventions and the belief in the effectiveness of the affect regulatory information included in the interventions (Wang et al., 2021).
 We asked about the motivation to use information included in the interventions with the item: “I will try my hardest to apply information included in the program.”
 Belief in the effectiveness of information included in the interventions was measured with the item “I believe that using the information included in the program will facilitate my gaming performance.”
 Participants answered on a 7-point scale ranging from 1 (strongly disagree) to 7 (strongly agree).
 We used our Polish translation of the scale.
 The scale has been used in intervention-based studies (e.g., Dobias et al., 2021; Schleider et al., 2019, 2020) and showed good internal consistency (Cronbach's α = 0.88; Schleider et al., 2020).
 Our data supported scale acceptable internal consistency (Cronbach's α = 0.84 in T1 and 0.87 in T2).

 Situational Affect Regulation.
 We measured situational affect regulation using items from the Regulation of Emotion Systems Survey – Ecological Momentary Assessment (RESS-EMA; Medland et al., 2020).
 The RESS-EMA captures the use of emotion regulation strategy, including distraction, reappraisal, rumination, suppression, engagement, and the relaxation subscales.
 From the original 12 items from the RESS-EMA, we only used six items: " I took deep breaths" (Relaxation); "I expressed my feelings" (Engagement); " I continually thought about what was bothering me" (Rumination); "I thought of other ways to interpret the situation" (Reappraisal); "I engaged in activities to distract myself" (Distraction); "I made an effort to hide my feelings" (Suppression).
 Participants answered on a 7-point scale ranging from 1 (strongly disagree) to 7 (strongly agree).
 We used our Polish translation of the scale.
 The 12-item scale has been used in affective research (e.g., De France & Hollenstein, 2017, 2019; Medland et al., 2020; Wylie et al., 2022) and shows good internal consistency (subscales Cronbach's α levels ranging from 0.88 through 0.94; De France & Hollenstein, 2017).
+The validity of using half of the items from the original scale had not been tested prior to our study.
 Because we used the shortened version of the scale with only a single item for each affect regulation strategy, we did not calculate Cronbach's alpha values.